Delaware Route 4: Route description

 At this point, DE 4 turns north for a concurrency with DE 7 on the six-lane divided Stanton Christiana Road, running through wooded areas with nearby development, including the Hale-Byrnes House, and passing over Amtrak's Northeast Corridor railroad line and the White Clay Creek and Mill Creek near their confluence.
 The road passes to the east of Delaware Park, with access provided by Delaware Park Boulevard, and curves northeast into Stanton.
 At this point, the two routes head into a commercial area and split into the one-way pair of Mitch Road eastbound and Main Street westbound.
 DE 7 splits from DE 4 by heading northwest on Limestone Road.
 DE 4 continues east along the one-way pair past homes and businesses with two lanes in each direction, crossing Red Clay Creek.
 The directions of the route rejoin and the route becomes four-lane divided West Newport Pike, heading through suburban areas and crossing Hershey Run before running through the community of Silview.
 DE 4 enters the town of Newport and splits into the one-way pair of West Market Street eastbound and West Justis Street westbound.
 The route has an interchange with the DE 141 freeway and the one-way pair becomes East Market Street eastbound and East Justis Street westbound.

 The two directions of DE 4 rejoin and the route continues northeast as four-lane undivided East Newport Pike.
 The road leaves Newport and heads between suburban neighborhoods to the northwest and Banning Park to the southeast.
 The route intersects DE 62 and becomes Maryland Avenue, passing a mix of homes and businesses.
 The road comes to an intersection with the southern terminus of DE 100, which is routed on the one-way pair of Race Street northbound and South Dupont Road southbound.
 Past this, the route heads across Little Mill Creek and passes north of a park and ride lot before crossing CSX's Market Street Industrial Track railroad line at-grade.
-DE 4 continues into the city of Wilmington and runs past rowhomes and businesses.
+DE 4 continues into the city of Wilmington and runs past rowhouses and businesses.
 The route passes under I-95/US 202 and comes to a ramp from northbound I-95/US 202.
 Past this, DE 4 enters downtown Wilmington and splits into the one-way pair of Maryland Avenue eastbound and South Monroe Street westbound before ending at DE 48, which is routed on the one-way pair of Martin Luther King Jr. Boulevard eastbound and West Second Street westbound.